anatawa12/VPAI-unitypackages/README.md

 # VPAI unitypackages

-Installer unitypackage usingbin/ [VPAI] for popular packages.
+Installer unitypackage using [VPAI] for popular packages.

+You can request to add your project to this using PullRequest if you are project collaborators!
+Once your project is added, I'll update unitypackage everytime VPAI is released.

 <!-- Don't forget update link & build.sh when update version -->
 Currently based on [0.3.3][vpai-release-link].